limccn/WP-ReplaceGravatarMirror/README.md

 ## Installation

-1. Upload `WP-ReplaceGravatarMirror` folder to the `/wp-content/plugins/` directory
+1. Upload `wp-replace-gravatar-mirror` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## History, Change Logs